jaguart/Gizmo/README.md

 NAME
 ====

-Gizmo - blah blah blah
+Gizmo - A collection of Jeff's tools and kit for daily devops.

 SYNOPSIS
 ========